 The formulation, manufacturing, packaging, labeling, advertising, distribution and sales of each of the Company's major product groups are subject to regulation by numerous domestic and foreign governmental agencies and authorities.
 In the U.S., these governmental agencies and authorities include the FDA, the FTC, the CPSC, the EPA, the USDA and state regulatory agencies.
-In September 2015, the New York Attorney General issued a cease and desist letter to the Company and many other national manufacturers and retailers, related to the sale of a common herbal supplement known as Devil's Claw.
-In the letter, the New York Attorney General requested, among other things, that the Company provide certain information with respect to the Company's manufacture and sale of Devil's Claw products.
-Although the Company believes it is lawfully selling Devil's Claw products, the letters that it and other retailers received, demonstrate a focus by the New York Attorney General and other states' Attorneys General on the manufacture and sale of various dietary supplements.
-As a result of such focus, such states'

-Attorneys General could seek to take actions against the Company or other industry participants or amend applicable regulations in their State, which could have a material adverse effect on the Company's results of operations and financial condition by causing the Company to incur additional costs to comply or cease selling one or more of its products.
+Generally, each international market in which the Company operates has regulatory agencies similar to the regulatory agencies in the U.S. In addition, each State in the United States has an attorney general who is responsible for enforcing the laws of that State.
+Some states' Attorneys General have demonstrated a focus on the manufacture and sale of various dietary supplements.
+As a result of such focus, a states' Attorneys General could seek to take actions against the Company or other industry participants or amend applicable regulations in their State, which could have a material adverse effect on the Company's results of operations and financial condition by causing the Company to incur additional costs to comply or cease selling one or more of its products.
+As the primary manufacturer of its own products, the Company is subject to FDA regulations on Good Manufacturing Practices (GMP), which require the Company to maintain good manufacturing processes, including ingredient identification, manufacturing controls and record keeping.

-Generally, each international market in which the Company operates has regulatory agencies similar to the regulatory agencies in the U.S. These markets have varied regulations which often require it to reformulate products for specific markets, conform product labeling to market regulations and register or qualify products or obtain necessary approvals with the applicable governmental authorities in order to market its products in these markets.
-Failure to comply with the regulatory requirements of these various governmental agencies and authorities could result in enforcement actions including: cease and desist orders, injunctions, limits on advertising, consumer redress, divestitures of assets, rescission of contracts, or such other relief as may be deemed necessary.
-Violation of these regulations could result in substantial financial or other penalties, which could have a material adverse effect on the Company's results of operations and financial condition.
+Ingredient identification requirements, which require the Company to confirm the levels, identity and potency of ingredients listed on its product labels within a narrow range, are particularly burdensome and difficult for the Company with respect to its product formulations, which contain many different ingredients.
+Compliance with these regulations has increased and may further increase the cost of manufacturing the Company's products.
+The Company's results of operations and financial condition could be materially adversely affected if a regulatory authority makes a determination that the Company is not in compliance with ingredient identification requirements.
+A finding of noncompliance may result in administrative warnings, penalties or actions impacting the Company's ability to continue selling certain products.
+Failure to comply with ingredient identification requirements could also lead to private class action lawsuits which would be costly, disruptive and could have a material adverse effect on the Company's results of operations and financial condition.